JohnKendrick/PDielec/Sphinx/pdgui.rst

     pdgui raman.castep -spectroscopy powder_raman
     pdgui experiment material.exp
     pdgui finite_field zno-raman.json -spectroscopy crystal_raman
-    pdgui "quantum espresso" run1.dynG
+    pdgui qe run1.dynG

-Use the full *quantum espresso* name when explicitly selecting that reader.
+Use ``qe`` as the program name when explicitly selecting that reader.
 A program name can also be supplied with ``-program``.
 For a saved session use ``pdgui -script script.py``.
 To calculate and write a spreadsheet without remaining in the GUI, use::